International adoption: European countries

-The trends differ from country to country.
-For example Spain, France and Italy experienced a 70% increase in international adoptions between 2000 and 2005, while numbers decreased in Switzerland and Germany, and in Norway remained stable.
+The trends vary considerably between countries.
+For example, Spain, France, and Italy experienced a 70% increase in international adoptions between 2000 and 2005, while numbers decreased in Switzerland and Germany and remained stable in Norway.

 Sex ratio of children adopted (US and Europe)

 Chart showing the sex of children adopted from China by US citizens in the period 1997–2016.
 In all the years shown except 2016, more adoptees were girls.

-Generally, the US adopts more girls than boys.
-From 1999 to 2012, around 62% of adoptees by US families were girls, and only 38% were boys.
-Yet this discrepancy between female and male adoptees has gradually declined.
-In other words, now the sex ratio of girls and boys adopted is more balanced.
+Historically, the US adopts more girls than boys.
+From 1999 to 2012, around 62% of adoptees by US families were girls, while only 38% were boys.
+In recent years, however, this discrepancy has gradually declined, and the sex ratio is now more balanced.

-Until the early 2000s, around 90–95% of Chinese children adopted by American families were girls.
-China historically had more girls available for adoption, due to the Chinese culture's preference for sons in combination with the official planned birth policy implemented in 1979.
-For numerous reasons, including a recent amendment of the one child policy, and an increased prevalence of sex selective abortions, most orphanages in China now house only children with special needs, the majority of which are male.
-Because of the heavy preference for girls in adopting families, most children awaiting adoption in China are boys, as girls with the same needs are quickly matched with families within China.
+Until the early 2000s, 90-95% of Chinese children adopted by US families were girls.
+This was because China had more girls available for adoption as a result of the Chinese culture's preference for sons and the implementation of the planned birth policy in 1979.
+For numerous reasons, including the amendment of the policy, adopting families' preference for girls, and an increase in sex selective abortions, most orphanages in the country now only house children with special needs, the majority of whom are male.

-Although India also has a noticeable excess of girls available for adoption (around 70%), In contrast, South Korea, another East Asian country, has a relatively large excess of boys being adopted; about 60% are boys.
+Comparatively, a majority of children adopted from India, South Korea, and other East Asian countries tend to be boys.